vim-syntastic/syntastic/README.markdown

 [Vundle][17].
 Instructions for installing syntastic with [Pathogen][1] are included below for completeness.

+Starting with Vim version 7.4.1486 you can also load syntastic using the standard mechanism of packages, without the help of third-party plugin managers (see `:help packages` in Vim for details).
+Please note that, while support for packages has been added in Vim 7.4.1384, only versions 7.4.1486 and later have all functionality needed by syntastic.

 Last but not least: syntastic doesn't know how to do any syntax checks by itself.
 In order to get meaningful results you need to install external checkers corresponding to the types of files you use.
 Please consult the